At the EUIPO we work with ideas, with reputations, with the shape of things to come.

 |Appeal statistics Show|

 We also publish the ranking of online filers every quarter, with figures for the entire European Union and by each Member State.

 Apart from the long-term vision set out in the Strategic Plan, each year the Office prepares a work programme describing the activities and deliverables defined for that year.
 The results and achievements are then reported in our annual report.

-At EUIPO we finance all our operations through registration fees without imposing any burden on the European Union or its taxpayers
+The EUIPO enjoys legal, administrative and financial autonomy.
+All its operations are financed through registration fees without imposing any burden on the European Union or its taxpayers.

 Regulation (EU) 2017/1001 (EUTMR) lays down the basic rules governing the establishment and implementation of the Office’s budget as well as the presentation and auditing of its accounts.
 Regulation BC 1 2019 (Financial Regulation) lays down the financial provisions applicable to the Office.
 The Budget Committee is the Office’s budgetary and discharge authority.

 The Office adheres to the highest standards of transparency and accountability and therefore produces a range of official financial reports.
 These documents present in figures and comments the establishment and implementation of the budget and the financial situation of the Office.
 The official financial reports include the budget, the annual accounts and the report on budgetary and financial management.

 For each financial year, the European Court of Auditors verifies that the annual accounts properly present the Office’s revenue, expenditure and financial position and issues a report and statement of assurance on the EUIPO.

 The budget is the instrument that forecasts and authorises all the Office’s revenue and expenditure for each financial year.
 The Office’s annual accounts include financial statements (balance sheet, statement of financial performance, cash-flow table, statement of changes in capital) and reports on the EUIPO’s budget implementation.